 The game was finally revealed at E3 2014 during Nintendo's Digital Event.
 Aonuma introduced the game by explaining their goal to build a modern Zelda title with a completely open world inspired by the nature of the original The Legend of Zelda, discarding the more restrictive hub world nature of games such as Ocarina of Time.
 The goal is to allow players to explore the world and to approach aspects such as dungeons from multiple angles.
 The puzzles become figuring out how to get where players want to go and what to do once they get there.

 In the debut teaser footage, emphasis is first placed upon the land of Hyrule as it exists in the new game, showing off the vast depth of the landscape.
 Aonuma pointed out the mountains in the distant background, and stated that the player could travel to and traverse them, if they so choose.
-Once the action of the trailer begins, it depicts Link, dressed in a blue tunic, riding a horse and coming across an enemy that attacks with beams of light.
+Once the action of the trailer begins, it depicts Link, dressed in a blue tunic, riding a horse and coming across a large enemy called a Guardian that attacks with beams of light.
 Link returns the attack with his bow.